mathesar-foundation/mathesar-wiki/community.md

 # Future Plans
 Some ideas we're considering in the future to grow the community:
-- Setting up a developer mailing list.
 - Setting up events, such as office hours, pair programming sessions, or even livestreaming our work.
 - Participating in FOSS internships such as Google Summer of Code, Outreachy, CommunityBridge, etc.
 - An end-user focused Matrix channel
-- An end-user focused mailing list or forum (Discourse?)
 - A way for users to vote on [Roadmap](/product/roadmap) items.

 Let us know if you have more ideas!